Tripleshot Youth Team

 A 1992 Olympian, 6-time Canadian Cycling Champion, and two-time recipient of the Coaches Association of Canada Coaching Excellence award (98 & 99) – Kurt has achieved excellence as an Olympic Athlete, and as an Olympic Coach.
 As a coach, Kurt contributed to the achievement of medal winning performances for multiple athletes at World Championship, Commonwealth/Pan-Am and Olympic Games events.

-Bryson Bowers: A former national road team rider, Bryson started riding competitively in Grade 11, rode for Red Truck in 2010-2011 and this is his third year working with the youth team riders.
+Bryson Bowers: A former national road team rider, Bryson started riding competitively in Grade 11, and rode for Red Truck in 2010-2011.
+This is his third year working with the youth team wile he attends UVic for international business.

 Matt Patriquin: With a background in competitive triathlon and road, not to mention a heavy duty mechanic, Matt is a great addition to the team.

 Brenna Pauly: The youth team’s very first member has proven herself time and again in her racing and coaching.
-Most recently a member of the 2016 National Team Pursuit Champions, Brenna is training with the Performance Team and coaching both the youth team and the Tripleshot Women’s Clinic.
+Most recently a member of the 2016 National Team Pursuit Champions, Brenna is training with the Performance Team, coaching both the youth team and the Tripleshot Women’s Clinic and attending UVic for sciences.

-Nick Patenaude: Certified through Canadian Society for Exercise Physiology, Nick runs the winter dryland and spin programs for the youth team.
+Nick Patenaude: Certified through Canadian Society for Exercise Physiology, Nick runs the winter strength and conditioning and spin programs for the youth team.

 Cycling Specific Physical Assessment and Bike Fitting

-Barb Bialokoz, a physiotherapist and cyclist, is recommended for bike fitting services.
+Barb Bialokoz, a physiotherapist and cyclist (and mother to TS youth alumnus Chris Macleod) is recommended for bike fitting services.
 Barb and Dave McLeod will provide you with the understanding and tools to develop a strong sustainable position on the bike and achieve the speed and power that you could have. they incorporate bike-specific tests with an orthopedic examination to evaluate:

 - Neurodynamic flexibility